haloriyan/bidhan/docs/Database/CRUD.md

 The core of application obviously CRUD, stands for `Create`, `Read`, `Update`, and `Delete`.
 And before we get started, make sure you have read `/docs/Database/Introduction.md` to understand about database and model.

-And also make sure you have inserted your generated model into controller.
+And also make sure you have included your model inside controller.

 ```php
 use App\Models\Product;